Information and FAQs

 The Canoe Section part of the site tries to give you an idea of how SOC trips work, and what sort of things we get up to, with both overview articles and writes-up of past trips.
 Being a multi-activity club, many of our newcomers have a background in adventure sports, but not necessarily paddlesport.
 In many ways, this sets us apart from more mainstream Canoe clubs who may cater for newcomers who have no previous experience of any 'assumed risk' sports.
 There's a lot of stuff here, so we've tried to structure it for easy digestion - do delve deeper in the menus and links.
 There are Frequently Asked Questions lists for both Whitewater and Sea Kayaking.

 SOC has for many years not been a coaching club owing to an historical commitment made to an insurance company.
 This restriction no longer applies and we are now able to organise coaching both within the club and with external providers - this is already leading to the club being increasingly beginner-friendly.
 We ran Pool Sessions on Friday nights for the last couple of winters and these have proved very successful though a little crowded occasionally.
-We will resume these sessions from the start of October, but this year on a Thursday evening.
+We have resumed these sessions this autumn, but this year on a Tuesday evening, and a bit earlier (7 pm) which avoids potential clashes with weekends away.
 Even on normal river trips, there's always plenty of advice for those who want it and many of our current paddlers learnt the sport entirely by paddling with the club.

 Most people from one adventurous activity will be good at evaluating risks and their own ability and will be well aware that not all the risks are readily apparent to a newcomer to the activity.
 Trips catering to beginners and improvers are always run with this in mind and our often casual organisation sharpens up on more difficult sections of river.
 This section of the site includes an overview on safety, and our detailed generic risk assessments for both sea and river paddling.
 Reading through these will answer a lot of questions about safety, but perhaps draw your attention to a lot of risks that you hadn't thought of.
 Don't let this make the sport seem more dangerous than it is - identifying the hazards is all a part of making sure that we are taking appropriate precautions and running trips in a way that minimises the risk.